yogensia/korean-lady-discord-bot/COMMANDS.md

 ### `k!minesweeper`

 Starts a game of minesweeper.
-You can set the difficulty by appending "easy", "medium" or "hard" to the command.
-Default difficulty is medium.
-You can also append the argument "reveal" if you want the first cell and it's sourroundings to be revealed at the start of the game.
-Reveal argumant must always tb last.
+You can choose the difficulty by adding `easy`, `medium` or `hard` to the command.
+Default difficulty is `medium`.

+By default a first random cell and it's sourroundings will be revealed at the start of the game.
+Use the `blank` argument at the end of the command if you don't want to reaveal any cells.

-Usage: `k!minesweeper [difficulty] [reveal]`
+Usage: `k!minesweeper [difficulty] [blank]`

-Examples: `k!minesweeper` `k!minesweeper hard` `k!minesweeper blank` `k!minesweeper easy blank`
+Examples: `k!minesweeper` `k!minesweeper easy` `k!minesweeper blank` `k!minesweeper hard blank`

-Aliases: `k!mine`
+Aliases: `k!mine` `k!ms`

 ### `k!movie`